 A: Although few people realize it, one of the most disturbing issues concerning our food right now is the widespread use of glyphosate, the active ingredient in Monsanto’s flagship weed killer Roundup.
-Glyphosate is the most heavily used chemical herbicide in human agricultural history.
-Its use has increased 300-fold since it was introduced in 1974, particularly skyrocketing after the introduction of herbicide-resistant, Roundup Ready genetically modified organisms (GMOs) in 1996.
-It is also used as a pre-harvest drying agent on non-GMO crops such as wheat, barley, and oats.
+It’s the most heavily used chemical herbicide in human agricultural history, and its use has increased 300-fold since it was introduced in 1974, particularly skyrocketing after the introduction of herbicide-resistant, Roundup Ready genetically modified organisms (GMOs) in 1996.

-The FDA and USDA do not test food for glyphosate; however, independent, FDA-registered lab tests have found extremely high levels of glyphosate in some our most iconic food products.
+The FDA and USDA do not test food for this toxic chemical; however, independent, FDA-registered lab tests have found extremely high levels of glyphosate in some our most iconic food products.

 Glyphosate has been associated with a host of health issues such as kidney disease, reproductive problems, and birth defects.
-Exposure to glyphosate is also linked to liver damage.
-In a 2016 study, researchers concluded that even in “extremely low doses,” rats exposed to Roundup developed nonalcoholic fatty liver disease, or NAFLD, over a two-year period.
+Exposure is also linked to liver damage.
+In a 2016 study, researchers concluded that even in “extremely low doses,” rats exposed to Roundup developed nonalcoholic fatty liver disease (NAFLD) over a two-year period.
 The dose of glyphosate used in the study was thousands of times below what is permitted by regulators worldwide.

 The link between glyphosate and cancer is particularly unsettling.
 In 2015, the International Agency for Research on Cancer (IARC), part of the World Health Organization, declared glyphosate a “probable human carcinogen.”
 The decision was reached by a group of 17 reviewers from around the world and was based on evidence indicating that the popular weed killer can cause non-Hodgkin’s lymphoma and lung cancer in humans; can cause cancer in animals; and can induce DNA and chromosomal damage in mammals and in human and animal cell studies.

-Based on the IARC’s declaration, the state of California is taking action to require companies like Monsanto to label products that contain glyphosate with a cancer warning.
-More than 800 people have filed lawsuits alleging that they, or a family member, developed non-Hodgkin’s lymphoma because of exposure to Roundup.
+Based on the IARC’s declaration, the state of California moved to require companies like Monsanto to label products that contain glyphosate with a cancer warning—a move that was blocked by a federal judge in June 2020.
+To date, more than 800 people have filed lawsuits alleging that they, or a family member, developed non-Hodgkin’s lymphoma because of exposure to Roundup.

 Steering Clear of Glyphosate in Foods